Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 January 2025, Operation Talent

-The FBI, in coordination with international law enforcement agencies, executed simultaneous seizures of Cracked.io and Nulled Two of the largest clearnet cybercrime forums.
-The operation disrupted established distribution networks for stolen credentials and cracked accounts.
-Both platforms migrated to new domains within weeks.
+The FBI, in coordination with international law enforcement agencies, executed simultaneous seizures of Cracked.io and Nulled.
+Two of the largest clearnet cracking forums and hacker forums at the time.
+The operation disrupted established networks for distributing stolen credentials and cracked accounts.
+Both platforms migrated to new domains within weeks, a pattern of resilience common across underground forums.

 April 2025, Final BreachForums Collapse

-After a series of leadership changes, arrests, and internal trust crises beginning in 2023, BreachForums effectively ceased operating as a unified platform in April 2025.
-The collapse created significant demand for alternatives, benefiting DarkForums primarily, as well as several Telegram channels that absorbed community segments.
+After a series of leadership changes, arrests, and internal trust crises beginning in 2023, BreachForums, long the dominant leaked forum and leaks forum in the English-speaking underground, effectively ceased operating as a unified platform in April 2025.
+The collapse created significant demand for alternatives, benefiting DarkForums primarily, as well as several Telegram channels that absorbed community segments previously hosted on this leak forum.

 July 2025, XSS Administrator Arrest

 Europol, French judicial authorities, and Ukrainian law enforcement jointly arrested a threat actor alleged to be the administrator of XSS.
 The forum was confirmed to have more than 50,000 registered users and generated millions of euros in illicit revenue.
-The arrest triggered a trust crisis within the XSS community and directly led to the formation of DamageLib by former moderators.
+The arrest triggered a trust crisis within the XSS community and directly led to the formation of DamageLib, a new darknet forum founded by former moderators.

 The Telegram Convergence

 Running parallel to forum dynamics, 2025 and early 2026 have seen accelerated convergence between traditional Tor-based dark web forums and Telegram channels.
-Threat actors increasingly use both simultaneously, forums for reputation-building and high-value transactions, Telegram for fast distribution of credentials and breach samples.
-This dual-surface operation is now the operational norm rather than the exception.
+Threat actors increasingly use both simultaneously: dark forums and darknet forums for reputation-building and high-value transactions, Telegram for fast distribution of credentials and breach samples.
+This dual-surface operation is now the operational norm rather than the exception across leak forums and carding forums alike.

 Conclusion

-Dark web forums are often misunderstood, sensationalized as either mythically powerful or dismissed as irrelevant noise.
+Dark web forums, darknet forums, and leak forums are often misunderstood, sensationalized as either mythically powerful or dismissed as irrelevant noise.
 The reality sits in between.
 These communities exist because anonymity changes the rules: it can enable privacy-focused discussion, but it also creates ideal conditions for scams, misinformation, and illegal activity to spread with less accountability.

 Across 2024, 2025, and into 2026, one pattern remains consistent: instability.
-Crackdowns, exit scams, migrations, and rebrands make the ecosystem fluid, which is exactly why most popular lists are unreliable, and sometimes deliberately malicious.
+Crackdowns, exit scams, migrations, and rebrands make the dark web ecosystem fluid, which is exactly why most popular lists and any single forum’s current status or onion link are unreliable and sometimes deliberately outdated.
 What matters most isn’t chasing names.
 It’s understanding the structure, the risks, and the signals that indicate deception or harm.

-If you’re researching dark web forums out of curiosity, cybersecurity awareness, or professional interest, the safest approach is to stay informed and risk-aware: protect your identity, avoid interactions with illegal activity, and treat unverified claims with scepticism.
+If you’re researching dark web, leaked, or carding forums out of curiosity, cybersecurity awareness, or professional interest, the safest approach is to stay informed and risk-aware: protect your identity, avoid interactions with illegal activity, and treat unverified claims with scepticism.
 Knowledge is useful, but only when it’s paired with caution, legality, and strong digital hygiene.

 Free Dark Web Report